 - Students enrolled in a hybrid class have until Jan.
 15 to request online accommodations.
 Outside of the accommodation request period, public health exigencies and other university-excused absences, faculty may establish expectations for attendance for the in-person portions of in-person and hybrid courses according to their own pedagogical principles.

 Graduate students should review the detailed guidelines for graduate students, which outlines UofL’s commitment to supporting funded graduate students under our COVID-19 response for the fall.

-Graduate students should plan on continuing their research, creative activity and service or teaching duties through the end of the semester in accordance with the university’s safe return to work policies and following the EVPRI’s protocols for reducing COVID-19 exposure in the research environment.
+Graduate students should plan on continuing their research, creative activity and service or teaching duties through the end of the semester in accordance with the university’s safe return to work policies and following the Office of Research and Innovation’s protocols for reducing COVID-19 exposure in the research environment.

-- Visit the Dining Services website for information on meal plans, dining locations, hours and more.
+Visit the Dining Services website for specific information on meal plans, loading flex points, dining locations, hours and more.